Veterinary Nursing

 Some of our graduates also go on to further study leading to a postgraduate qualification.

-Year one: you'll learn the fundamentals of anatomy and mammalian physiology, the underlying principles and practice of veterinary nursing along with an introduction to professional practice.
+Year one: you will learn the fundamentals of anatomy and mammalian physiology, the underlying principles and practice of veterinary nursing along with an introduction to professional practice.

-Year two: you'll continue to study anatomy, whilst a clinical veterinary nursing unit introduces anaesthesia and fluid therapy, surgical nursing and theatre practice, medical nursing, diagnostics and therapeutics.
+Year two: you will continue to study anatomy, whilst a clinical veterinary nursing unit introduces anaesthesia and fluid therapy, surgical nursing and theatre practice, medical nursing, diagnostics and therapeutics.
 You'll study the principles of animal ethology, behavioural development and be introduced to key concepts in clinical behaviour practice.

-Placement: to meet the clinical placement requirements of the RCVS, you'll spend time in clinical practice during the vacation in years one and two, usually close to your home.
+Placement: to meet the clinical placement requirements of the RCVS, you will spend time in clinical practice during the vacation in years one and two, usually close to your home.

-Year three: placement year spent in a first-opinion veterinary practice (currently within a 50-mile radius of Langford) and on rotations in the on-site referral hospital.
+Year three: you will complete a placement year in a veterinary practice (currently within a 50-mile radius of Langford) and on rotations in the onsite referral hospital.
 You'll also study professional veterinary nursing practice through lectures and online tutorials.

-Year four: units in applied clinical veterinary nursing, clinical skills in companion animal behaviour and a ten-week research project on a topic of your choice, supervised by one or more of our expert academic team.
+Year four: you will undertake units in applied clinical veterinary nursing, clinical skills in companion animal behaviour and a ten-week research project on a topic of your choice, supervised by one or more of our expert academic team.

 Professional accreditation